micropolimi/MAPPI/docs/hardware.md

 ### Step 1: LED, lens and filter units.
 #### LED unit
 Begin by taking the LED (1) and mounting the (Unknown) component onto it (2).
 Next, place the [LCP36] on top of the (Unknown) and insert and fix three rods ([ER8-P4], 3).
 Position the rods to minimize the portion which extends beyond the cage on the LED side.
 Using three rods instead of four will facilitate the installation of the subsequent components.
-Finally, mount the iris ([LCP50D]) in such a way that it remains easily accessible once the entire setup is assembled.
+Finally, mount the iris ([LCP50D]) in such a way that it remains easily accessible once the entire setup is assembled (4).

 <img src="https://github.com/micropolimi/APPI/raw/main/images/LED_unit.png">